 We regularly hold research seminars and forums that showcase the most recent research and insights on education.
 At the seminars expert speakers share the most up to date evidence on education and innovative practice.

-The seminar will share what we have learnt about the additional help that was put in place for Auckland students, as part of the system’s crisis response to the Covid-19 pandemic.
+The seminar shared what we have learnt about the additional help that was put in place for Auckland students, as part of the system’s crisis response to the Covid-19 pandemic.

-The seminar will cover the impact of the additional support on students and what lessons can be learnt about improving the resilience of the education system.
+The seminar covered the impact of the additional support on students and what lessons can be learnt about improving the resilience of the education system.

 March 2021: Collaborations, networks and clusters

 Collaboration between schools and teachers is important.
 This ERO research seminar focused brought together the most up-to-date thinking on what supports collaboration.

 - Emeritus Professor Michael Fullan (Global educational expert)

 - Jill Farquharson (Principal, Auckland Normal Intermediate – Kahui Ako)